 Myth-Busting Government Sales for Startups: US FEDERAL

 We work with many tech companies entering the US Federal marketplace for the first time.
-The federal government’s fiscal year just ended, with agencies pressured to spend appropriated funds by September 30.
-Companies tend to hold three common assumptions when doing business with the federal government:
+With the federal government’s fiscal year just having ended and agencies pressured to spend appropriated funds by September 30, we thought we would share three common assumptions when doing business with the federal government:

 1) The government doesn’t negotiate license rights